CONNECTING IN YOUR INTERVIEW

 Laughter is the best medicine; a smile and a chuckle can go a long way to breaking tension, revealing personality, and fostering ease.
 Humor is a great way to warm people up and kick start an easy dialogue.
 Putting people at ease is a great way to show your likeability, and facilitate connection.

 All of the above should be clue you into the personality of the person you are interviewing with.

-- The Party (Sanguine) person is focus on now and is very enthusiastic but not always constant.
+The Party (Sanguine) person is focused on the present and is very enthusiastic but not always constant.
 Passion and attention resonate with Party people.

-- The Peace (Phlegmatic) person is not an extrovert but is concerned with everyone getting along, they are not big risk takers, like Power and Party people and like examples from the past to reassure them about the present; references, especially from people in their network go a long way.
+The Peace (Phlegmatic) person is not an extrovert but is concerned with everyone getting along, they are not big risk takers.
+Like Power and Party people, Peace people like examples from the past to reassure them about the present; references, especially from people in their network go a long way.

 Once you get an idea of the personality type you are interacting with, try to adapt to their energy and relational style in your dialogue and expression.
-Meeting people in their own style helps you to communicate with them and facilitate the connection that makes a difference in all relationships.
+Meeting people in their own style helps you to communicate with them and facilitate a meaningful connection.